rotationalio/rotational.io/content/en/blog/2023-09-01-year-one-lessons.md

 Before joining Rotational, I had no experience with Golang and what was this Docker thing I kept hearing about?
 Though I was experienced with JavaScript and React, I still needed to take a deeper dive into both.
 Oh and did I mention that I had 0 idea of what a distributed system was before the recruitment process began?

 Even before I finished my coding bootcamp, I had gathered that continuous learning was just part of being a developer.
 It was clear that things move fast in this field, and it wouldn't be enough to learn a few tools and then coast on that forever.
 However, I found myself internally putting pressure on myself to learn all of the things.
-I’d tell myself that I’d need to spend a good majority of my time after work “catching up” on what I didn’t know.
+I’d tell myself that I’d need to spend a good majority of my time after work "catching up" on what I didn’t know.

 To be honest, this didn’t work because I still had other important stuff to do outside of work.
 Not only that, but I just needed to spend more time away from the computer screen.
 Now, I’m not saying that devs shouldn’t use their non-work time to study.
 In fact, I still do it.
 The only difference now is that I don’t get upset with myself if I don’t.